Ogden Valley City, Utah

-Ogden Valley (Shoshone: Ink-ah-we-in-da, “Red Pass Basin”) is a high mountain valley and ski resort community in Weber County, Utah, United States.
+Ogden Valley (Shoshone: Ink-ah-we-in-da, “Red Pass Basin”) is a city, high mountain valley, and ski resort community in Weber County, Utah, United States.
 The population was 6,855 at the 2010 census.
 Planning in the valley is managed by a special county-level planning division, the Ogden Valley Planning Commission.
 The valley is a popular vacation and tourism destination with three ski resorts, Pineview Reservoir, Causey Reservoir, and national forest lands.
 Despite its name, the city of Ogden is not located in the Ogden Valley.